May Lawn & Landscape Tips

 Maynight Salvia, the perfect name for the perennial that adds bright blues and purples to the May landscape.

 Anytime we make an application of weed control or fertilizer, please let us know if you have any concerns 10-14 days after our visit.
 If the turf isn’t greening up properly, or if weeds are not wilting, we want to know.
 If you are new to our program, we know it will take time to get your lawn to the healthy condition you desire.
-But we expect to make progress with each visit.
+But, we expect to make progress with each visit.
 We know this may require additional visits and if you are on our full 7- Step Program, we will make the needed extra visits.

 Oakleaf Hydrangeas will start gracing the landscape with their white blooms this month.

-Tree & Shrub Care – We subscribe to an integrated pest management approach, which starts with inspecting trees and shrubs and treating as needed.
-Starting in May and continuing through the growing season, take a few minutes each week to inspect your landscape for insects and disease.
+Tree & Shrub Care – We subscribe to an integrated pest management approach.
+When it comes to insects and disease, you always have to be on the lookout.
+Take a few minutes each week to inspect your landscape for insects and disease.

 The first indication of Spruce Spider Mite damage is an off-green color on your spruce, pine, juniper or arborvitae.

 Bagworms - May is the month to be watching for bagworms on needle evergreens.
 Bagworms are quite easy to control when they are small.
-But they are very hard to see when they first start to develop.
+But, they are very hard to see when they first start to develop.
 If you notice bagworms, or have a concern about your plants, please let us know.

 Bagworms